Chart Color Schemes

 Outback has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, projections indicate a decline in overall population, with the area's population expected to shrink by 25 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 66 people.
+For areas not covered by this data and years post-2032, it adopts SA State Government's Regional/LGA projections by age category, released in 2023 using 2021 data, with adjustments made employing a method of weighted aggregation.
+By 2041, the area's population is projected to decrease by 25 persons according to this methodology.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group, which is projected to increase by 66 people.

 Frequently Asked Questions - Population